minprog/cs50x-1718-1819/problems/cards/lab/README.md

 ## Deck: instantiating cards

-With those `suits` and `values`, the `Deck` class can now create a `Card` instance for each of 52 combinations.
-Write code to generate those `Card`s and add them to an attribute called `cards.`
+With those `suits` and `values`, the `Deck` class should now be able to create a `Card` instance for each of 52 combinations.
+Code to do this should be added to the end of the initializer. **Write** code to generate all 52 `Card`s and add them to an list called `cards.`

 It's possible to generate all cards and add them to the `cards` variable using a single line of code.
-However, it is no problem to use a few more!
+However, it is no problem to use more lines!
 Make it work first, then optimize.

 {% spoiler "Syntax Help" %}
 Here is one suggestion for the pseudocode: